Course 144 Supplemental Material

 for Linux, Android (almost but not quite identical),

-UNIX, Mac OS X, Windows, and Cisco IOS.
+UNIX, macOS, Windows, and Cisco IOS.

 Cable modems may negotiate a small Ethernet frame size that prevents Linux from bringing up IPv6.
-Here's how to run IPv6 on cable modems with Linux, that page also explains the "unreachable" routes you see in the IPv6 routing table.
+Here's how to run IPv6 on cable modems with Linux.
+That page also explains the "unreachable" routes you see in the IPv6 routing table.

 Networking Commands IPv6 on Cable Modems